19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### General penalties

 128\.
-Any person guilty of an offence under this Act for which no penalty is expressly provided shall be liable on conviction to a fine not exceeding $3,000.
+Any person guilty of an offence under this Act for which no penalty is expressly provided shall be liable on conviction to a fine not exceeding $10,000.

+[Act 35 of 2017 wef 01/02/2019]

 ### Service of notices

-129\.—(1) Unless otherwise expressly provided in this Act, a notice that is required or authorised by this Act to be given to or served on a person may be given to or served on that person —
+129\.—(1) Unless otherwise expressly provided in this Act, a notice that is required or authorised by or under this Act or any by‑laws to be given to or served on a person may be given to or served on that person —

 (a) by posting it or sending it by facsimile transmission to his address for service (within the meaning of this section) or to his last known place of residence or business;

 (b) by leaving it at his address for service (within the meaning of this section) or at his last known place of residence or business; or

+(c) by electronic communication, by sending an electronic communication of the notice to the last email address given to the sender by the person as the email address for the service of notices under this Act on the person.

+[Act 35 of 2017 wef 01/02/2019]

+[Act 35 of 2017 wef 01/02/2019]

-(c) in the case of a subsidiary proprietor, by affixing the notice on the front door of his lot.
+(1A) Unless otherwise expressly provided in this Act, a notice that is required or authorised by or under this Act or any by‑laws to be given or served on a subsidiary proprietor may, in addition to any method described in subsection (1), be given to or served on the subsidiary proprietor by affixing the notice on the front door of the subsidiary proprietor’s lot.

+[Act 35 of 2017 wef 01/02/2019]

+(1B) Despite subsection (1), where a notice which is required or authorised by or under this Act or any by‑laws to be given or served on a subsidiary proprietor is given or served by a management corporation or subsidiary management corporation, by electronic communication as described in subsection (1)(c), that notice is not treated as given to or served on the subsidiary proprietor —

+(a) unless the notice is also posted to the subsidiary proprietor’s address for service (within the meaning of this section) or to the subsidiary proprietor’s last known place of residence or business; and

+(b) until subsection (5)(b) or (d) first applies.

+[Act 35 of 2017 wef 01/02/2019]

 (2) A summons or other legal process may be served on a management corporation or subsidiary management corporation by leaving it with the chairperson or secretary of the management corporation or subsidiary management corporation or of the council or with any member of the council thereof.

 (3) A document other than a document referred to in subsection (2) may be served on a management corporation or subsidiary management corporation —

-(a) by leaving it with any person referred to in subsection (1) or in the receptacle provided by the management corporation or subsidiary management corporation under section 28; or
+(a) by leaving it with any person referred to in subsection (1) or in the receptacle provided by the management corporation or subsidiary management corporation under section 28;

+[Act 35 of 2017 wef 01/02/2019]

-(b) by sending it, by registered post, to the management corporation at its address recorded on the folio of the land-register comprising the common property.
+(b) by sending it, by registered post, to the management corporation at its address recorded on the folio of the land-register comprising the common property; or

+[Act 35 of 2017 wef 01/02/2019]

+(c) by electronic communication, by sending an electronic communication of the notice to the last email address given to the sender by the management corporation or subsidiary management corporation as the email address for the service of documents under this Act on the management corporation or subsidiary management corporation, as the case may be.

+[Act 35 of 2017 wef 01/02/2019]

 (4) The address for service for persons other than a management corporation or subsidiary management corporation shall be as follows:

 (a) in the case of an occupier of a lot, the address for service shall be the address of the lot; and

-(b) where an address for service of notices is recorded in the address so recorded in the strata roll, the address so recorded.
+(b) where an address or an email address for service of notices is recorded in the address so recorded in the strata roll, the address so recorded.

+[Act 35 of 2017 wef 01/02/2019]

 (5) Where any notice or other document is —

-(a) sent by facsimile transmission in accordance with subsection (1), it shall be deemed to have been duly served on the person to whom it is addressed where there is an acknowledgment by electronic or other means to the effect that the notice or document has been received at the address for service or place of residence or business, as the case may be;
+(a) sent by facsimile transmission in accordance with subsection (1), it shall be deemed to have been duly served on or given to the person to whom it is addressed where there is an acknowledgment by electronic or other means to the effect that the notice or document has been received at the address for service or place of residence or business, as the case may be;

+[Act 35 of 2017 wef 01/02/2019]

-(b) sent by pre-paid registered post, it shall be deemed to have been duly served on the person to whom it is addressed 2 days after the day the notice or document was posted, notwithstanding it is returned undelivered; or
+(b) sent by post, it is deemed to have been duly served on or given to the person to whom it is addressed as follows, even if the notice or document is returned undelivered:

+(i) on the 3rd working day after the day the notice or document was posted, if sent by prepaid registered post;

+(ii) on the 4th working day after the day the notice or document was posted, if sent by ordinary post;

+[Act 35 of 2017 wef 01/02/2019]

-(c) delivered to or affixed on the front door of any lot, it shall be deemed to have been duly served on the person on the date of such delivery or affixing of the notice or document at that lot.
+(c) delivered to or affixed on the front door of any lot, it shall be deemed to have been duly served on or given to the person on the date of such delivery or affixing of the notice or document at that lot; or

+[Act 35 of 2017 wef 01/02/2019]

+(d) sent by electronic communication in accordance with subsection (1)(c), it is deemed to be duly served on or given to the person to whom the electronic communication is addressed when it becomes capable of being retrieved by the addressee at an electronic address designated by the addressee.

+[Act 35 of 2017 wef 01/02/2019]

 (6) Subject to subsection (2), this section shall not apply to notices and documents to be served in proceedings in court.

 [LT(S)A, s.
 119]

+### Inaccuracies in notices, etc.

+129A\.—(1) Any misnomer or inaccurate description of any person, premises or building or any other thing named or described in any notice or order given or served under or for the purposes of this Act does not render invalid the notice or order or affect the operation of this Act if the person, premises or building or other thing named or described in the notice or order is so designated or described as to be identifiable.

+(2) No proceedings taken under or by virtue of this Act is rendered invalid merely by reason of want of form, which otherwise would be valid.

+[Act 35 of 2017 wef 01/02/2019]

 ### Jurisdiction of court